Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Acknowledgment

 \section{Acknowledgment}

-This work was made possible by NPRP grant \# NPRP12S-0305-190231 from the Qatar National Research Fund (a member of Qatar Foundation).
+This work was made possible by NPRP grant NPRP12S-0305-190231 and NPRP13S-0205-200265 from the Qatar National Research Fund (a member of Qatar Foundation).
 The findings achieved herein are solely the responsibility of the authors.

 \ifCLASSOPTIONcaptionsoff